statsig-io/docs/docs/experiments-plus/working-with.md

 slug: /experiments-plus/working-with
 ---

-Similar to A/B tests, Experiments+ provides the following features to run and analyze experiments with ease:
+Similar to A/B tests, Experiments provides the following features to run and analyze experiments with ease:
  - Automatically compute the sample size required to achieve statistical significance for a given experiment
  - Configure allocations to define what proportion of eligible users are exposed to each variant in the experiment
  - Review the **Metrics Lifts** and confidence intervals for all your business metrics